Treaties

 The World Health Organization as pandemic police?

-The idea the World Health Organization could investigate disease in countries is interesting, but a University of Melbourne expert says there are clear problems
+While the idea that the World Health Organization could investigate disease in countries like weapons inspectors is interesting, there are clear problems

 International law, diplomatic asylum and Julian Assange